Welcome to EWU Graduate Studies. We offer affordable graduate programs from the addiction studies to urban planning.

 For nearly 30 years, Eastern has welcomed international students to our beautiful main campus in Cheney, Washington, just 17 miles from Spokane, a metropolitan area of over 400,000 inhabitants.
 Spokane is the location of several of EWU's graduate programs, including those in business administration, public administration, urban and regional planning, communications, counseling, creative writing and the health science programs in communication disorders, occupational therapy and physical therapy.

-1. Submit a graduate application for admission and an international supplemental application.
-Both forms are available as printable PDF documents on our Application Procedures page.
+1. Submit an online graduate application for admission and an international supplemental application.
+The international supplemental form is located on our Application Procedures page.
 Applicants should begin the application process at least six months before the term during which they wish to enroll.
 Graduate Program application deadlines for each term are: May 15th for Fall Quarter; October 15th for Winter Quarter; January 15th for Spring Quarter and March 15th for Summer Quarter.
 Please check program-specific deadlines, which may be earlier, superseding the Graduate Programs deadlines.

-2. Submit one transcript from each college or university that you have attended to EWU Graduate Programs, 206 Showalter Hall, Cheney, WA 99004-2444.
+2. Submit one official transcript from each college or university that you have attended to EWU Graduate Programs, 206 Showalter Hall, Cheney, WA 99004-2444.
 Applicants who have already had their credentials evaluated by WES must have an official copy of that evaluation sent to EWU Graduate Programs, and they must also provide copies of their university transcripts.

-3. Submit a course-by-course evaluation of transcripts through World Education Services (WES) or another credential evaluation service recognized by the National Association of Credential Evaluation Services (NACES).
+3. Submit an official course-by-course evaluation of transcripts through World Education Services (WES) or another credential evaluation service recognized by the National Association of Credential Evaluation Services (NACES).
 A list of agencies can be found at www.naces.org.
 The credential evaluation service must provide a chronological list of course work.
 Graduates of accredited US universities are not required to submit a credential evaluation.